jflamy/owlcms4/docs/Fly.md

 ### Using your own site name

-Note that if you own your own domain, you can add names under your own domain to reach the fly.io applications.
-This is done from the fly.io dashboard, under the `Certificates` section.
+If you own your own domain, you can add names under your own domain to reach the fly.io applications.
+This is done from [http://fly.io/dashboard](http://fly.io/dashboard).
+Select your application, then go under the `Certificates` section to provide the required information.

 ### Scale-up and Scale-down of owlcms